arifszn/gitprofile/README.md

   }
   ```

-- **First Commit:** Now commit to your **main** branch with your changes.
-The CI/CD pipeline will publish your page at the `gh-pages` branch automatically.
+- **Commit the changes:** Now commit to your **main** branch with your changes.
+Wait a few minutes so that the CI/CD pipeline can publish your website to GitHub Pages.
+You can check the progress in the [Actions](https://github.com/arifszn/gitprofile/actions) tab.
-- **Change deploy branch:** Go to your repo's **Settings** ➜ **Pages** ➜ **Source** and change the branch to `gh-pages` and click **save**.

-Your portfolio website will be live by now.
+Your portfolio website will be live shortly.
 Any time you commit a change to the **main** branch, the website will be automatically updated.
-You can also add custom domain by following [this guide](https://github.com/arifszn/gitprofile/discussions/126).

-If you see only `README` at your website, be sure to change your GitHub Page's source to `gh-pages` branch (see [how to](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)).
-Also, if you face any issue rendering the website, double-check the `base` value in the `vite.config.js`.
+If you face any issue viewing the website, double-check the `base` value in the `vite.config.js` file.

+If you wish to add a custom domain, no CNAME file is required.
+Just add it to your repo's **Settings** ➜ **Pages** ➜ **Custom domain**.

-As this is a vite project, you can also host your website to Netlify, Vercel, Heroku, or other popular services.
+As this is a Vite project, you can also host your website to Netlify, Vercel, Heroku, or other popular services.
 Please refer to this [doc](https://vitejs.dev/guide/static-deploy.html) for a detailed deployment guide to other services.

 ### Installing as package